 Graduate Students and Postdocs in Entomology: Are you looking for tools and training to make yourself stand out as you look for the next step in your career?
-Are you interested in learning more about career opportunities with a degree in entomology?
+Are you interested in learning more about career opportunities outside academia with a degree in entomology?

 ESA’s Professional Advancement Career Training (PACT) Initiative will help you develop the leadership capacity and “soft skills” sought after in today’s highly collaborative work environments—both within and beyond academia.

 Join us for a six-month program that will guide you in identifying your current areas of strength and opportunities for growth.
-PACT begins each fall and concludes the following winter, for example, September 2022 - March 2023.
+PACT begins each fall and concludes the following spring, for example, September 2023 - March 2024.
 Each month of the program will focus on a unique theme in leadership and soft-skill development.
 PACT activities include:

 - 360-degree personal evaluation

 - monthly webinar

-- a monthly call with a paired mentor using the MentorCity platform
+- monthly video meeting with a paired mentor using the MentorCity platform

 - monthly, guided group discussion with peers

 - networking event for in-person attendees at the ESA Annual Meeting

 - additional opportunities to connect over the course of the program.